Xqhare/urd/README.md

 ## Name
 `Urd` is named after one of the Norns from Norse mythology spinning the threads of fate at the foot of Yggdrasil. `Urd` is responsible for shaping destiny and is responsible for the past.
+This association of `Urd` with the past is fitting for a journaling app.

 ## Features